catalyst-cooperative/pudl-examples/README.md

 You can also set these environment variables in the `.env` file that is part of the repository.

+To be able to fill in data using the EIA API, you'll need to [obtain an API KEY from EPA](https://www.eia.gov/opendata/register.php).
+If you set an environment variable called `API_KEY_EIA` in your shell, and run our container using `docker-compose` it will be passed in to the container and available for use automatically.

 ## Contact Us

 * Web: [Catalyst Cooperative](https://catalyst.coop)